Chiral symmetry breaking and phase diagram of dual chiral density wave in a rotating quark matter: CONCLUDING REMARKS

 In the finite temperature case, we numerically determined the $T - \mu$ phase portrait for various $\Omega$.
-It has been shown that at $\Omega = 0$, the thermal effects shrink the inhomogenous phase, leading DCDW exists in a limited region of phase space.
-This result completely agrees with the previous studies on DCDW and already discussed in more detail in \cite{Nakano:2004cd}.
+It has been shown that at $\Omega = 0$, the thermal effects shrink the inhomogeneous phase, leading DCDW to exist in a limited region of phase space.
+This result completely agrees with the previous studies on DCDW and has already been discussed in more detail in \cite{Nakano:2004cd}.
 Apart from the formation of DCDW at finite density, the effect of $\Omega$ on this phase is striking.
 It turns out, the rotation shifts the DCDW to a lower region of chemical potential.
-Moreover, this shift is accompanied with an additional reduction in the first order phase boundary which separates the homogeneous phase from dual chiral density wave.
-This is the result of the change in the location of critical point in the phase portrait.
-As the results of Ginzburg-Landau analysis showed, the critical temperature goes to smaller values while the critical chemical potential is almost constant.
+Moreover, this shift is accompanied by an additional reduction in the first-order phase boundary which separates the homogeneous phase from the dual chiral density wave.
+This is the result of the change in the location of the critical point in the phase portrait.
+As the results of the Ginzburg-Landau analysis showed, the critical temperature goes to smaller values while the critical chemical potential is almost constant.

-As concerned the effect of rotation, we then studied the phase diagram of our model in $T - \Omega$ plane.
-It was demonstrated, at $\mu = 0$ and large angular velocity, the dual chiral density wave appears as the favored phase in a region of phase space.
-By increasing the chemical potential we observed, analogous effect as in $T - \mu$ phase diagram, the DCDW starts to move to lower $\Omega$ and the area shrinks as well.
+As concerned the effect of rotation, we then studied the phase diagram of our model in the $T - \Omega$ plane.
+It was demonstrated that at $\mu = 0$ and large angular velocity, the dual chiral density wave appears as the favored phase in a region of phase space.
+By increasing the chemical potential we observed, an analogous effect as in the $T - \mu$ phase diagram, the DCDW starts to move to lower $\Omega$, and the area shrinks as well.
 Combining the results obtained from the phase structure of quark matter in $T - \mu$ and $T - \Omega$ planes, we arrive at the $\mu - \Omega$ phase portrait of DCDW.
-We showed, in this case, the region of phase space that supports the formation of the dual chiral density wave whereas in the remaining region of phase space the homogeneous chiral condensate is separated from the normal phase with a second order phase boundary.
+We showed, in this case, the region of phase space that supports the formation of the dual chiral density wave whereas in the remaining region of phase space, the homogeneous chiral condensate is separated from the normal phase with a second-order phase boundary.